-by Robert Loring; published by FairVote
+by Robert Loring,

-"This is the site for learning about democracy." - Zoe Weil, author of Most Good, Least Harm, president of the Institute for Humane Education.
+"This is the site for learning about democracy."

+- Zoe Weil, author of Most Good, Least Harm, president of the Institute for Humane Education.

-"...a huge contribution to the democracy cause." - John M. Richardson Jr., former Chairman of the National Endowment for Democracy.
+"...a huge contribution to the democracy cause."

-"Congratulations on a brilliant piece of work."
+- John M. Richardson Jr., former Chairman of the National Endowment for Democracy. - "Congratulations on a brilliant piece of work."
 Robert Fuller, former President of Oberlin College, author of Somebodies and Nobodies and All Rise.

-Tools for democracy can lift our levels of liberty, social trust, health and happiness.
+Tools for democracy impact our levels of liberty, social trust, health and happiness.